howtographql/howtographql/content/backend/graphql-python/5-links-and-voting.md

 ---
 title: Links and Voting
-question: In which Python class is defined the arguments for a Mutation?
+question: In which Python class has defined the arguments for a Mutation?
 answers: ["Input", "Query", "Mutation", "Schema"]
 correctAnswer: 0
 description: Enable Users to create Links and to Vote on them